GLACIAL ISOSTATIC ADJUSTMENT DISCUSSION

 ).
 Images of the effect of GIA in terms of litospheric deformation or

-These PGR rates in mm/yr of equivalent water HAVE ALREADY BEEN REMOVED (SUBTRACTED) from mass rates in mm/yr of equivalent water retrieved from GRACE to obtain corrected trends.
+These GIA rates in mm/yr of equivalent water HAVE ALREADY BEEN REMOVED (SUBTRACTED) from mass rates in mm/yr of equivalent water retrieved from GRACE to obtain corrected trends.
 If you are happy with the specific model described above, you need do nothing.
-If you prefer to use another model, then you must first add back the PGR model we applied with the same filter.
+If you prefer to use another model, then you must first add back the GIA model we applied with the same filter.

 The data and browse images can be downloaded here.